 Preside at all Board meetings unless unable to attend.

-Have the right to discuss, make motions and resolutions, and vote on all matters coming before the Board.
+Have the right to discuss, make motions, propose resolutions, and vote on all matters coming before the Board.

 Vice President

 The Vice President of the Board shall:

 Act in the capacity and perform the duties of the President of the Board in the event of the absence or incapacity of the President.